Sydney cityscape and harbour representing Australian property investment

 What Is Rental Yield — and Why Does It Matter?

 Rental yield measures the annual rental income your investment property generates relative to its total value.
-It's the key metric for understanding how hard your asset is working for you — but not all yield figures tell the same story.
+It's the key metric for understanding how your asset is performing for you — There are two types of yield:

 Gross Rental Yield